clue/confgen/README.md

 ## Templates

-Each (configuration) template file is broken into two parts:
+Each (configuration) template file is essentially a plaintext (output) configuration file with some placeholders.

-* The optional, leading YAML front matter (or *meta-data* variables)
-* And the actual Twig template contents
+The template file uses the *Twig template language* and can hence take full advantage of its variable substitution and advanced template control logic.

-In its most simple form, a template without the optional YAML front matter would look something like this:
+In its most simple form, an arbitrary template would look something like this:

 ```